cerner/terra-framework/packages/terra-application-layout/docs/about.md

 The Terra Application Layout is a responsive, themeable layout for building applications.

 The Terra Application Layout provides:
-- A themeable, responsive application header, with APIs for rendering application-specific branding, tabular navigation, and user-centric utility controls.
+- A themeable, responsive application header, capable of rendering application-specific branding, tabular navigation (provided by `terra-application-links`), and user-centric utility controls (provided by `terra-utility`).
 - Responsive menu and content areas, as provided by `terra-layout`.
 - `react-router`-based navigation and configuration, as provided by `terra-navigation-layout`.